-Islamic State seizes new areas from troops in eastern Syria
+Islamic State seizes new areas from troops in Syria

 Beirut — Islamic State militants launched a fresh offensive Monday, taking advantage of a sandstorm that sharply reduced visibility in eastern Syria and capturing new areas from government forces near the city of Deir el-Zour, opposition activists said.